 You can get a 5 pound bag of brown rice and 2 pounds of frozen broccoli for about $6 and it’ll last you quite awhile, seeing as how the rice doubles when cooked.

-Now that you know a few of my inside secrets on how I’m able to spend so little on my families groceries every week, let’s get to My Super Simple and Cheap Vegan Meal Plan for a Family of Four!
+Now that you know a few of my inside secrets on how I’m able to spend so little on my families groceries every week, let’s get to My Super Simple and Cheap Vegan Meal Plan and Grocery List!

-My Super Simple and Cheap Vegan Meal Plan for a Family of Four!
+My Super Simple and Cheap Vegan Meal Plan and Grocery List!

 I may meal plan differently than others, and as a fair warning I’m not a nutritionist, dietitian, or will ever claim to make a perfect meal plan (because a perfect meal plan doesn’t exist).
 But, I do consider myself to be fairly healthy and follow a vegan diet.
 I only ever want the healthier food being consumed by my children!